robsteriam/dotfiles-public/README.md

 - Before running the script, `open config/brew/Brewfile` to choose which packages you want to install.
 You can comment or uncomment lines to include or exclude specific packages.
 If you know the package names, you can also add new ones here to have them installed automatically.

+> [!NOTE]
+> The Brewfile acts as a manifest.
+Each uncommented line represents a tool that will be installed automatically by `brew bundle`.
+Comment out anything you don’t want.

 Snippet of Brewfile
 ```bash
 # The "Brewfile" will automatically install everything listed below that is uncommented.